-The accounting definitions of past due and impaired exposures and that loss event (or events) has an impact on the estimated future cash flows from the financial asset that can be reliably estimated.
+The accounting definitions of past due and impaired exposures and other loss events could have impact on the estimated future cash flows from the financial asset that can be reliably estimated.
 Expected losses resulted from future events are not recognized regardless of the probability of future events occurrence and expected losses resulted from events that occurred before the initial recognition of the exposure in the Bank books.